8 Best Parks in Washington, D.C.

 The Georgetown Waterfront Park occupies 10 acres along the banks of the Potomac River between 31st Street NW and 34th Street NW.
 It is a young park, opened in 2011, transforming a formerly industrial strip of land into a green space for all ages.

 A series of accessible paths intersect throughout the park, with a dedicated thoroughfare for cyclists and skaters, which has a clear view of the water.
 The most popular spot in the park during summer is Percy Plaza, located on the eastern end of the park, home to a large spray fountain that welcomes kids of all ages to cool off on a hot day.

 At the water's edge in front of the fountain are a set of steps, originally designed for rowing regatta spectators but equally enjoyed by visitors just there to watch life go by on the river.
 Located at the other end of the park is a more peaceful landmark, a labyrinth designed for contemplation.

-The park is also home to several eco-conscious elements, including the Bio-Edge replacing old concrete retaining walls, rain gardens to prevent erosion, and lovely pollinator gardens to keep the bees at work.
-The park is well-lit and has benches and seating throughout.
+The park is also home to several eco-conscious elements, including the Bio-Edge that replaces old concrete retaining walls, rain gardens to prevent erosion, and lovely pollinator gardens to keep the bees at work.
+This park is well-lit, and you will find benches and seating throughout.

 Address: 3303 Water Street NW, Washington, D.C.